-These days, we are all being bombarded with advice on how to deal with all the circumstances associated with the coronavirus outbreak.
+These days, we are all being bombarded with advice on how to deal with all the circumstances associated with the coronavirus pandemic — which isn't showing many signs of slowing down.
 While it is important to consider ways to improve our current situation, it may also be helpful to identify ways to simply be with the way things are.

 When we are in moments of crisis, the part of our brain that thinks rationally literally shuts off.
 We enter into survival mode: We’re worried about our next paycheck, our safety and health and the well-being of our loved ones.

 When we feel overwhelmed in these situations, we tend to lose access to the part of our brains that help us feel calm, cool and collected.
 As a result, we may rely on old tools we used to cope with stress — disconnecting on our phones, shutting down, frantically moving, drinking or eating more than we should.

 I want to remind you that your nervous system is responding normally to something that is not normal.
 What your anxiety is telling you is that you have some needs.
 Just like any "first" (whether it’s a job or a new baby), when we are experiencing new things, we change and so do our needs.

 Most of all, I want to remind you that it is possible to find some peace throughout your day, even in these uncharted times.
 In my virtual support circles, I help participants identify and focus on things throughout their day to help them accept their anxiety, rather than try to get rid of it.
 Doing these things can help you find more peace — at least a moment of peace — during these trying times.

 Identify Your Anxiety Triggers

 We're all different, and so are the things that cause us to feel anxious.
 Consider what sends you into an anxious state or into shutdown mode — what leads up to it, and what you are feeling before it happens.